rdkcentral/rdkservices/docs/api/SystemPlugin.md

 Checks if a key is present in the cache.

 > This API is **deprecated** and may be removed in the future.
 It is no longer recommended for use in new implementations.
+[Refer this link for the new api]( https://rdkcentral.github.io/rdkservices/#/api/PersistentStorePlugin?id=getvalue)

 ### Events